 Set clear expectations and rules

-Kids with ADHD respond well to clearly defined (and consistent) systems of rewards and consequences.
+Kids with focus issues respond well to clearly defined (and consistent) systems of rewards and consequences.
 A way to help everyone stay accountable is to make a list of rules, rewards, and consequences.
 Then hang it somewhere for the whole family to see.